Claverhouse: Governance

 Claverhouse is in the North East ward of Dundee City Council, it is represented by Steven Rome and Willie Sawers of the Scottish National Party and Jax Finnegan of the Scottish Labour Party.
 The area is part of Dundee City West which is represented by Joe FitzPatrick in the Scottish Parliament, and in Dundee East which is represented by Stewart Hosie in the UK Parliament.

 Education

 Claverhouse is the location of one primary school, Mill of Mains Primary School, which opened in October 1972 and three nurseries, one being part of the primary school.

 The nearest secondary school is St. Paul's R.C.
 Academy which is only a few minutes from the area, however Baldragon Academy is also located nearby and serves as a catchment school for Mill of Mains Primary School.

+Recreation

+Claverhouse offers a variety of recreational facilities catering to residents and visitors with a park, play area and gym facilities.

+Claverhouse Park

+Claverhouse Park is a green space which features a football pitch, popular with sports and outdoor activities.
+The park is frequently used by dog walkers and families.
+Additionally, an outdoor gym and fitness area is located to the south of Claverhouse Park.
+It is accessible through Barns of Claverhouse Road.

+Mill of Mains Play Area

+Located slightly south, the Mill of Mains Play Area serves as an extension of the park.
+An original play area and basketball pitch opened in the 1990s, with more additional amenities opening in the late 2010s.
+The play area offers recreational space for both Claverhouse and the neighbouring Mill of Mains area.

+Claverhouse Equestrian Centre

+The Claverhouse Equestrian Centre is situated in the northern part of Claverhouse, within the Emmock Woods housing community.
+The centre provides horse riding facilities and training opportunities.

 Transport

 Public transport in the area is quite limited compared to other areas in the Dundee due to it being quite remote and small.
-Buses, however, do come to the area with links to the city centre via the 10, 18 and 236 and direct routes to Kirriemuir and Forfar via the 21D.
+Buses, however, do come to the area with direct routes to the city centre via the 18 and direct routes to Kirriemuir and Forfar via the 21D.
 The 14S and 17S routes, which are school bus routes for pupils at St. Paul's R.C.
 Academy, the closest school to the area, stop at Claverhouse.
+The 10 route directly goes to Broughty Ferry, stopping at Claypotts Road.
+The 18 route was extended to accommodate Claverhouse in 2021.
+The 236 bus route used to stop at Claverhouse up until the service was axed in 2024.
+Ember also run a service which stops near Claverhouse Industrial Park, opposite Mill of Mains.